 And now we are already well into the month of February and our team has been busy mobilising for another Land Information New Zealand (LINZ) project, this time in the Fiordland National Park – one of the most picturesque and pristine regions on the planet.

 A first for iXblue

-iXblue and Discovery Marine Limited (DML) will work closely together for marine survey and share resources throughout the project.
+iXblue and Discovery Marine Limited (DML) will work closely together and share resources throughout the project.